App-Choreography/HacktoberfestPracticePage/README.md

 </details>

-## Today, we are going to make our own Markdown Social Profiles!
+## Today, we are going to Markup our own *Markdown* social profiles!

 > If you need help on mastering Markdown, see [👉 Here 👈](https://www.markdownguide.org/)